davidmalcolm/texi2rst/output/structures,-unions,-enumerations,-and-bit-fields.rst

   different type (C90 6.3.2.3).

   The relevant bytes of the representation of the object are treated as an object of the type used for the access.
-Type-punning.
+See :ref:`type-punning`.
 This may be a trap representation.

 * Whether a 'plain' ``int`` bit-field is treated as a